E-Sh4rk/TypeInference/random.md

   (even if fields are declared and explicitely typed beforehand)

 - EX 03:
   Can we test existence of a field ? (if *x.something* exists, then do that, else do that).
 YES.
   The existence of a field can be captured by our environment since `{} != {something:Any}`

+- `not {}`: non-record.
+  `not {field:Any}` : non-record or records without `field`.
+  Even with negation and open records, can't simulate closed records (it would need an infinite intersection) EXCEPT if the domain of fields is finite.

 ### Adding polymorphism